How to use Avoma’s MCP server to analyze meetings

 Why connect to Avoma's MCP Server?

-With Avoma’s MCP (Model Context Protocol) server, you can securely plug in your meeting data into Claude Desktop, OpenAI, or any AI agent that supports the MCP standard.
-This setup makes your meeting history searchable, explorable, and instantly useful, without requiring you to sift through notes manually.
+With Avoma’s MCP (Model Context Protocol) server, you can securely plug your meeting data into ChatGPT, Claude Desktop, or any AI agent that supports the MCP standard using API Key auth mechanism.
+This setup makes your meeting history searchable, explorable, and useful, without requiring you to sift through notes manually.
 Once connected, you can go beyond basic Q&A and generate high-value insights and reports, such as:

 What you can do with Avoma’s MCP server